-In Linux when the I2C driver is loaded correct and configured properly it will appear as devices /dev/i2c-X where X can be 0, 1 so on.
+In Linux when the I2C driver is loaded correctly and configured properly, it will appear as devices /dev/i2c-X where X can be 0, 1 so on.
 In Rasbian it appears as shown below.

 pi@raspberrypi:~ $ ls /dev/i2c-* /dev/i2c-1

-Note: Though there exist two i2c interface in Raspberry Pi, Only one is available across all the Pi versions.
+Note: Though there exists two I2c interfaces in Raspberry Pi, Only one is available across all the Pi versions.

 These are character devices (/dev/i2c-1) which are created by I2C driver.
 To access the devices that are connected to the bus you can either use I2C utilities or programs that are specifically written using I2C libraries.
 Now that we know about the I2C devices nodes let us install the utilities that can be used for scanning and debugging the I2C bus .